srmchem/Building-Business-Ready-Generative-AI-Systems/CODELOG.md

 *Goal*: Remain focused on the architecture of GenAISys and the narrative.

 ## [4.Cutting-edge LLMs]
 Cutting-edge LLMs such as OpenAI GPT-4o and the Ox series are advanced.
 We are not in the initial stages of Generative AI.
 They can produce sophisticated formatted responses and tasks.
-However, an LLM will not systematically produce the exact same though acceptable result in complex cases because the LLM controllers are designed to produce a diversity of responses.
+However, an LLM will not systematically produce the exact same, though acceptable, result in complex cases because the LLM controllers are designed to produce a diversity of responses.
 We're in a new era, and we must evolve with the LLMs, push the boundaries, and explore unchartered territory.